Lectures on LHC Physics: Higgs physics

 \subsection{Electroweak symmetry breaking}

-As a starting point, let us sketch the Standard Model Lagrangian and what we need to do to accommodate mass terms for gauge bosons and fermions.
-As a matter of fact, in a first step in Section~\ref{sec:higgs_qed} we will try to make our gauge bosons massive without introducing a physical Higgs field.
+As a starting point, let us briefly remind ourselves what the Higgs boson really is all about and sketch the Standard Model Lagrangian with mass terms for gauge bosons and fermions.
+As a matter of fact, in a first step in Section~\ref{sec:higgs_qed} we will try to make a photon massive without introducing a physical Higgs field.
 Even for the $SU(2)$ gauge theory of the electroweak Standard Model we might get away without a fundamental Higgs boson, as we will show in Section~\ref{sec:higgs_doublets}.
-Only when we worry about quantum fluctuations of the relevant degrees of freedom we are led to the usual picture of the Higgs potential, the Higgs boson, and the symmetries related to its implementation.
+Then, we will worry about quantum fluctuations of the relevant degrees of freedom, which leads us to the usual picture of the Higgs potential, the Higgs boson, and the symmetries related to its implementation.
+This approach is not only interesting because it allows us to understand the history of the Higgs boson and identify the key steps in this triumph of quantum field theory, it also corresponds to a modern effective field theory picture of this sector.
+Such an effective field theory approach will make it easy to ask the relevant questions about the experimental results, guiding us towards the experimental confirmation of the Higgs mechanism as part of the Standard Model of elementary particles.